 - 87% of women with a previous cesarean (VBAC) delivered their newborns vaginally

-- Of the 10.9% of women who transferred from home to hospital during labor, the majority changed locations for non-emergent reasons, such as a slow, non-progressing labor, or maternal exhaustion
+- Of the 10.9% of women who transferred from home to hospital during labor, the majority changed locations for non-emergent reasons.
+These included non-progressing labor and maternal exhaustion

 - At six weeks postpartum, more than 97% of newborns were at least partially breastfed and 86% were exclusively breastfed